crypto-org-chain/chain-docs/docs/modules/jellyfish-merkle.md

   Replace a subtree which has single non-empty leaf node with the leaf node itself.

-  It further shortens the avarage depth of path greatly in sparse case.
+  It further shortens the average depth of path greatly in sparse case.

   > The merkle patrica tree in ethereum further utilize extension node to shorten the path, we don't implement that to
   > keep the logic simpler.